 LITTLE ROCK NINE

 In its verdict, the Supreme Court did not specify how exactly schools should be integrated, but asked for further arguments about it.

 In May 1955, the Court issued a second opinion in the case (known as Brown v.
 Board of Education II), which remanded future desegregation cases to lower federal courts and directed district courts and school boards to proceed with desegregation “with all deliberate speed.”

 Though well intentioned, the Court’s actions effectively opened the door to local judicial and political evasion of desegregation.
 While Kansas and some other states acted in accordance with the verdict, many school and local officials in the South defied it.

 In one major example, Governor Orval Faubus of Arkansas called out the state National Guard to prevent black students from attending high school in Little Rock in 1957.
-After a tense standoff, President Dwight D. Eisenhower deployed federal troops, and nine students—known as the “Little Rock Nine”—were able to enter Central High School under armed guard.
+After a tense standoff, President Eisenhower deployed federal troops, and nine students—known as the “Little Rock Nine”—were able to enter Central High School under armed guard.